 My project is a music video, corporate film, or a project intended for online channels or television.
 Am I eligible for funding?

-At present, the BFI only offers Lottery funding for feature-length films that are intended for theatrical release.
+The Film Fund only offers Lottery funding for feature-length films that are intended for theatrical release.
 If your project is for any of the above, we are unable to accept your application.

 My question isn’t answered here.
 How do I contact the Film Fund?